 Dysphoric Milk Ejection Reflex

-DMER is wave of negative or even devastating emotion just prior to letdown.
+DMER (Dysphoric Milk Ejection Reflex) is a wave of negative or even devastating emotion just prior to letdown.
 The breastfeeding mother experiences this surge of negative emotions about 30-90 seconds prior to her milk release when breastfeeding, pumping or with spontaneous MER.
 (DMER.org).
 Some of the words mothers used to describe these feelings are:

 a hollow feeling in the stomach